SteeltoeOSS/Documentation/docs/security/redis-key-storage-provider.md

 ### Cloud Foundry

-To use the Redis Data Protection key ring provider on Cloud Foundry, you have to install a Redis service and create and bind an instance of it to your application by using the Cloud Foundry command line, as shown in the following example:
+To use the Redis data protection key ring provider on Cloud Foundry, you have to install a Redis service and create and bind an instance of it to your application by using the Cloud Foundry command line, as follows:

 ```bash
 # Create Redis service